Transition to Teaching

-Students desiring a secondary license will complete an 18-hour course of study.
-A secondary license is only available in the same content area as the student's undergraduate degree.
-Taylor's Transition to Teaching program includes the following secondary content areas: historical perspectives, math, English, French, Spanish, biology, physical science, physics, chemistry, business, psychology, geography, economics, government, and sociology.
+Students desiring a secondary license (5th-12th grades) will complete an 18-hour course of study.
+Taylor's Transition to Teaching program includes the following secondary content areas: math, English, French, Spanish, biology, physical science, earth and space science, physics, chemistry, business, historical perspectives, psychology, geography, economics, government, and sociology.
 For the secondary programs, the candidate must have the degree “in the subject area that the person intends to teach".
 The elementary (K-6th grades) licensure program is a 24-hour course of study.
 Candidates must meet all state licensure requirements of the Indiana Department of Education.

 The structure of the program is unique.
 Classes are either taken in 4 month terms or 15-week semesters, depending on financing.
 Per federal regulations, students who use financial aid take semester-based classes.
 Otherwise, you have the option of taking classes within a 4 month term, in which you determine the start date of your classes.
 You can enroll and begin a course any day of the year.

 In either time frame, you can work on a class any time of the day, and never have to be online at a specific time.
 Courses are taught online in an independent study format through Blackboard, our course management system.
 While the coursework is completed online, some classes require classroom observations and experiences that are completed in the student’s local community.
 Also, a ten-week student teaching experience is a mandatory component of both tracks.

 For students' first-hand accounts of Taylor University's online Transition to Teaching program, read Myron's (pictured to the left) and Miranda's (pictured above) stories.
 For additional information, please read the student handbook or contact Dr. Pam Medows, Director of Transition to Teaching, at 765.998.5145.